luigiselmi/pilot-sc4-pipeline/README.md

 3. Create a Kafka topic
 4. Start the FCD Kafka producer
 5. Set up Flink
-6. Start Rserve
+6. Start Rserve with the MapMatching algorithm
-7. Start Elasticsearch
+7. Set up Elasticsearch with the FCD schema
 8. Start the FCD Flink job
 9. Start Kibana